pnsn/mustangular-v1/README.md

 MUSTANGULAR - by PNSN 2016 - found at github: pnsn/mustangular

-installed by Robert Casey, IRIS - Mary 9 2017
+installed by Robert Casey, IRIS - Mar 9, 2017

 README INSTRUCTIONS FOR USE
 --------------------------------------------------------------------------------------------------------------------